Vervious/gpt/README.md

 > [!NOTE]
 > *Retroactive Note*.
 At some point here, I realized by accident that doing `x = x + attn(LN(x)) * mlp(LN(x))` converges faster than the standard architecture, though the perplexity is a bit worse.
-For good measure, I retroactively ran the following comparison (the purple here is 8 layers instead of 12):
+For good measure, I retroactively ran the following comparison since I cannot find the original comparison (the purple here is 8 layers instead of 12):
 > ```
 > Transformer, max LR 0.0006 n_layer 12
 > Setting: